 Reflecting the wide diversity of subject matter found in the present-day practice of mechanical engineering, the undergraduate program offers a multitude of opportunities for study and research.
 Major areas of interest include energy conversion, design and manufacturing, HVAC, solid mechanics, automatic controls, dynamics, fluid mechanics, machine design, heat transfer, turbomachinery, combustion, robotics and noise control.
 Students with particular interests or highly specific objectives, are satisfied by elective courses and appropriate project work.
-The undergraduate programs are accredited by the Engineering Accreditation Commission (EAC) of ABET.
-Read the program missions, objectives, and outcomes for more information.
+The Mechanical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+Read the program mission, program educational objectives, and student outcomes for more information.
 For enrollment and graduation data, click here.

 Career opportunities are found in such diverse areas as power generation, design of machinery, manufacturing, research and development, guidance systems, product design and development, robotics, propulsion engineering, system analysis and design, and many others.
 Graduates of the program have been successful in gaining admission to the top graduate schools of their choice in the country.